Medha-B/unetdl4j/README.md

 # unetdl4j

-U-Net is a convolutional neural network that was developed for biomedical image segmentation which yields precise segmentation upon training over even a small image dataset.
+U-Net is a convolutional neural network developed for biomedical image segmentation and yields precise segmentation upon training over even a small image dataset.
 This network gets its U-shaped architecture from a contracting path, which follows the typical architecture of a convolutional network and an expanding path, which consists of an upsampling of the feature map followed by a convolution per step.

 This project is the implementation of U-Net using the Deeplearning4j library.
 Deeplearning4j is the first commercial-grade, open-source, distributed deep-learning library written for Java.